rummykhan/poiler/README.md

 3. Update `config/config.json`
 4. Add your arguments in `route/Router.py`
 5. Add your controller in `controller/` Directory.
+6. Add associations between routes and controller in `main.py`
 6. In Console run python main.py --app

 ### Reason for the Repository.